Director, Governance, Legal and Performance

 - Considers and approves the final implementation plan

-- Notes the annual report outcomes from the Planning and Resources Committee on the implementation of post-review actions.
+- Notes the annual report outcomes from the Finance and Planning Committee on the implementation of post-review actions.

 MOPP D/1.2 Research structures